kkmarv/Game-of-the-Amazons-Web/README.md

 The Game of Amazons is an abstract strategic board game for two players.

-It is played on a 10×10 chessboard (or an international checkerboard).
+It is played on a 10×10 chessboard (or an international checkerboard).<br>
 The two players play with white and black; each player has four Amazons, which are placed on the board at the beginning.
-After each turn the moved amazon shoots a "poisonous" arrow from the end point of its move to another square in order to block the opponent's move.
+After each turn the moved Amazon shoots a "poisonous" arrow from the end point of its move to another tile in order to block the opponent's move.

 The first player unable to move any of his Amazons looses.